pwilmart/precursor_mass_corrections/README.md

 - Presence or absence of correct matches in any peptide subclass are trivial to determine.
 This can be useful to see if the samples had any actual protein (amazingly, some experiments do not work or your instrument may be in the crapper).
 It can also be handy to verify specific PTMs.
 Note: the approach used in PAW does not scale well to more complicated search strategies.

-- Identifications by charge state and overall ID rates can be determined.
+- Identification rates by charge state and overall ID rates can be determined.

 ## Back to the yeast data

-My [PAW pipeline](https://github.com/pwilmart/PAW_pipeline) uses Comet, a PeptideProphet-like discriminant function, the target/decoy method for FDR control, and a visual histogram-based score threshold workflow.
-I configured a 50 PPM search with similar parameters as were used in the paper.
-I also did my recommended 1.25 Da wide parent ion mass tolerance search.
+My pipeline uses [Comet](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/full/10.1002/pmic.201200439?casa_token=Z-eaugqi5FsAAAAA%3AvoMDHcIm0110hMJeAXzQ9Op7ZDYOwK3xbr4xh4o6xzvSeKOFfdqEk3wp84A63eAPUngHjYlSqePX), a [PeptideProphet-like discriminant function](https://pubs.acs.org/doi/abs/10.1021/ac025747h?casa_token=44xQl90kyMoAAAAA%3Am8LcQavleMRSnki_M90GbL7pO_wf1kZCLp5Nq-42AmIp00e2_wzFRXmpC0pmzaOeNeEAEMRrQcf4pQ&), the [target/decoy method](https://www.nature.com/articles/nmeth1019) for FDR control, and a visual histogram-based score threshold workflow.
+I configured a 50 PPM search with similar parameters as were used in the Monocle paper.
+I also performed a 1.25 Da wide parent ion mass tolerance search.
 I did not run PAW on any monocle pre-processed data.
-The numbers of PSMs identified at 1% FDR are given in the table below.
+The numbers of PSMs identified at 1% FDR are given in the table below (comma is the thousands separator).

 What|Count|Gain
 ----|-----|----
-Total MS2 Scans|178377|
+Total MS2 Scans|178,377|
-PSMs: 1% FDR, 50 ppm, paper|43008|0%
+PSMs: 1% FDR, 50 ppm, paper|43,008|0%
-PSMs after monocle|77859|81%
+PSMs after monocle|77,859|81%
-PSMs: 1% FDR, 50 ppm, PAW|45079|5%
+PSMs: 1% FDR, 50 ppm, PAW|45,079|5%
-PSMs: 1% FDR, 1.25 Da, PAW|65460|52%
+PSMs: 1% FDR, 1.25 Da, PAW|65,460|52%

 The PAW processing had 5% more IDs at 50 PPM compared to the Gygi Lab in-house software.
 Despite an unoptimized discriminant function that is very similar to the original PeptideProphet model from 2001, the approach in the PAW workflow of setting deltamass conditioned score distributions for peptides in subclasses is a pretty sensitive peptide ID framework.

-Interestingly, using a wide parent ion mass tolerance in PAW with exactly the same starting data was able to increase identified PSMs by 52% compared to 50 PPM.
+Interestingly, using a wide parent ion mass tolerance in PAW with exactly the same starting data increased identified PSMs by 52% compared to 50 PPM.
 In the 50 PPM searches, the option to try isotopic errors was not used.
 Deamidation was also not specified as a PTM.
 The only change in the Comet parameters was the parent ion tolerance.
 It seems that parent ion mass corrections are not necessary to dramatically increase PSM counts.
-Maybe the problem is not parent ion masses but the 50 PPM narrow tolerance search choice.
+Maybe the problem is not parent ion masses but the narrow tolerance search choice.

 ## Time to get into the weeds

-In the yeast data 98% of the IDs are 2+ and 3+ peptides; only 2% of the IDs are 4+ peptides.
+In the yeast data, 98% of the IDs are 2+ and 3+ peptides; only 2% of the IDs are 4+ peptides.
 The 2+ to 3+ ratio is about 2 to 1 (pretty typical for trypsin digests).
 Here are the full-range deltamass histograms for the 1.25 Da search.

 ![deltamasses](images/yeast/deltamass_windows.png)